peanutH/chrome-logging-extension/README.md

-# SearchLog: A Chrome Extension for Collecting Natural Search Logs in Laboratory Experiments
+# SearchLog: A Chromium Extension for Capturing Search Logs in Laboratory Studies